abhilashsaj/18CA386-Android-Application-Development/README.md

     *	On clicking the each list, a new page should display the description about the movie and an image related to that.

 5. Use Grid View and create a gallery to display images.
 On clicking an image in the grid view, that image should be displayed in full size.

+## Assignment 4

+1. Create a small app with multiple fragments in same activity.
+On clicking an item in fragment 1, some item description should be displayed in fragment 2.

+2. Create a web view to display some static html content and also load a web URL.

+3. Use WebViewClient in web view and load content.

+4. Try out Options Menu, Context Menu and Popup Menu.
+   •	Implement intent in an option menu item click.
+   •	Implement any action in the context menu item click.